Kanye West ‘Happy’ In L.A. Months After Claiming He Was Moving Home To Chicago, Per ‘People’

 “She thinks it’s best for the kids to continue their schedule in L.A.
 North is in school and everything is working great,” a source previously told People shortly after Kanye first suggested that he would be returning to his hometown.
 “Kim doesn’t think a permanent move to Chicago benefits the kids.”

-The insider also explained that Kim wanted to stay close to her famous family in Calabasas, California, where nearly all of her siblings, nieces and nephews live, as well as her mother, Kris Jenner.
+The insider also explained that Kim wanted to stay close to her famous family in Calabasas, California, where nearly all of her siblings, nieces, and nephews live, as well as her mother, Kris Jenner.

 In fact, the beauty mogul apparently knew that the idea would be short-lived from the start, especially considering her husband’s tendency to change his mind on a whim.